 Then one Friday evening in October 2008 he entered the statewide Emerge Talent Contest at Word of Life Christian Center.
 Tom was the last to compete out of 12 contestants, and emerged as the first-place winner.
 It is written in the gospel book of Matthew chapter 20 and verse 16, "so the last shall be first, and the first last: for many be called, but few chosen."
-He continues to look to God's wisdom and knowledge for guidance in his endeavors and lifestyle as an entrepreneur under 40 to keep an eye out for.
+He continues to look to God's wisdom and knowledge for guidance in his endeavors and lifestyle as an entrepreneur above six and under 40 to keep an eye out for.

 He carries a message of perseverance and delivers his passion to envision our world through a scope of being "on the beat" with "eyes on the prize" to "make noise" in our endeavors.
 He has opened for Michael Winslow of the Police Academy and Spaceballs movie film fame, the America's Best Dance Crew Champions the Jabbawockeez and Quest Crew, Blue Scholars, and has performed live with Jake Shimabukuro, Honoka and Azita, Taimane Gardner, and Makana.